-Summer Essential: Kancha Aamer Chutney or Bengali Mango Chutney
+Summer Essential: Kancha Aamer Chatni or Bengali Mango Chutney

-When it’s just the beginning of the season, you get the varieties in the shades of emerald-green that are fragrant tart yet wonderfully beneficial.
+When it’s just the beginning of the Mango season, you get the varieties of Green Mango or Kancha Aam in the shades of emerald-green that are fragrant tart yet wonderfully beneficial.
 Such power-packed dose of Vitamin-C helps tackle the sultry Indian summers that literally drains us out.

-Now, unlike its western counterparts, Indian specially Bengali everyday meals, most often than not, consist of a chutney made out of seasonal fruits or vegetables.
-Also, these chutney are tangy and sweet in taste which are enjoyed throughout the meal alongside the various side-dishes.
+Now, unlike its western counterparts, Indian specially Bengali everyday meals, often consists of a chatni (Chutney) made out of seasonal fruits or vegetables.
+Also, these chutneys are tangy and sweet in taste which are enjoyed throughout the meal alongside various side-dishes.

-Another amazing recipe with these sour Green Mangoes is Kancha Aamer Dal or Green Mango Dal.
+Another amazing kancha aamer recipe with these sour Green Mangoes is Tok Dal/Kancha Aamer Dal or Green Mango Dal.

 So, coming back to this Aamer Chutney recipe, here is Bengali raw Mango chutney or Kancha Aamer Mishti Chutney